saukr1006/weather-app/README.md

 ## Building
 - Clone the repository with `git clone https://github.com/saukr1006/weather-app.git`
 - Run `npm install` to install all the node dependencies.
-- Enter `npm run start` to start the server on the specified port (default 3000).
+- Enter `npm run start` to start the server on the specified port (default 3000) or `npm run dev` to start the nodemon server.
 - Access the website by entering `localhost:3000` in the URL bar of your web browser.